 Don’t worry, though.
 This one can be easy.
-I’ll make sure of it, even though old linoleum glue can be pretty tricky to remove sometimes.
+I’ll make sure of it, even though old linoleum glue can be pretty tricky to get off any surface at times.

 So, What Is Linoleum Anyways?